gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/arch/riscv/arty-reflash.md

 For those in the synthesised hardware business, this might be a perfectly acceptable solution.

-For the rest of us, installing a Windows virtual machine and tens of GB applications only to re-flash a development board is a bit too much.
+For the rest of us, installing a Windows virtual machine and huge (tens of GB) applications only to re-flash a development board is a bit too much.

 ## xc3sprog